 Fun fact: this is the place where the sun first touches the Mexican soil every morning!

-There’s no better way to appreciate the true nature surroundings than by swimming next to these majestic creatures.
+There’s no better way to appreciate the true natural surroundings than by swimming next to these majestic creatures.